 A proper push-up (knees off the floor) is a basic exercise, but for many, the movement is difficult to learn.
 Women especially complain of difficulty with this exercise.
-But I’ll tell ya, performing a correct push-up has nothing to do with gender and everything to do with discipline and dedication.
+But, I’ll tell you, performing a correct push-up has nothing to do with gender and everything to do with discipline and dedication.

 Rule 1: Get off your knees

 Doing push-ups on your knees creates an unnatural movement pattern that makes it difficult to transition to proper push-ups (off your knees).
 Get off your knees, tighten your abs, breathe out on the way down, and feel your arms working.
-Taking the proper position will create the proper stimuli necessary to master the movement.
+Taking the proper position will create the proper stimuli necessary to strengthen your arms and help you master the movement.

 If you need a modification on your way to performing a push-up without your knees, a wall, a bar, or a bench are safer choices.